 The second option is to transfer your Ultimate Rewards points to any of Chase’s airline or hotel partners.
 There are 11 different airline partners and three hotel partners, and they break down like this:

 Chase points transfer at a 1-to-1 ratio — meaning you’ll get 1,000 airline miles for every 1,000 Chase points you transfer — and you can then book your flight using the miles in that airline program.
 However, you’ll only be able to book seats that are available for award redemptions, which usually doesn’t include every flight.

 Why would you book this way when you can get any flight using the first method?
 Because you can potentially get a lot more value for your points when you transfer them, especially if you’re looking to fly internationally in a first or business class cabin.
 That’s why frequent flyer website The Points Guy values Ultimate Rewards points at 2 cents apiece.

-Beyond the sign-up bonus, the Chase Sapphire Preferred earns 2 points for every dollar you spend on dining and travel, and 5 points per dollar on Lyft rides (through March 2022).
-For 2021 only, you can also earn up to $60 back on an eligible Peloton Digital or All-Access membership.
+Beyond the sign-up bonus, the Chase Sapphire Preferred earns 3 points for every dollar you spend on dining, 2 points per dollar on travel (and even more bonus points when you book travel through the Chase Ultimate Rewards portal), and 5 points per dollar on Lyft rides (through March 2025).

 The annual fee on the Chase Sapphire Preferred is just $95 a year.
 Especially if you’re a beginner, paying less than $100 for a travel credit card is a great way to learn more about the various airline partner programs.